-A new generation of visual artist has arisen alongside user-friendly, consumer desktop publishing.
-Apps now let you make a nice document without a thought to even basic concerns like margin width or type size.
+A new class of visual creator arose alongside user-friendly desktop publishing for consumers.
+Apps now let you make your own nice layout without a thought to even basic concerns like margin width or type size.
 Great for writing the letters we used to type on a typewriter, with the ability to add things like color, an image or a special typeface.

 Office apps magically “wizard” you through creating corresponding labels and envelopes.
-You can open a template with pre-formatted flyers, business cards … a whole variety of marketing materials for which you once got a titled “commercial artist” at an advertising firm, back in the day.
-Now print everything at home on your DeskJet printer!
-Buy card-weight or glossy paper at Office Depot and you’re good to go!
+You can open a template with pre-formatted brochures and digital ads … a whole variety of marketing materials for which you once got a titled “commercial artist” at an advertising firm, back in the day.
+Print it at Office Depot, Staples or FedEx Kinko’s and you’re good to go!

-Someone who is a bit visual and creative notices, of course, that you found a template with a pre-made layout, used clipart, and printed it at home or even at FedEx Kinko’s.
+Someone who is a bit visual and creative notices, of course, that you found a template with a pre-made layout, used clipart and printed it yourself.
 So the more creatively inclined might venture into Photoshop or InDesign to make something unique and special to bring to a real print shop.
 Everyone with a creative notion has become The Graphic Artist with no training or experience necessary.

 Those poor printing reps.
 When I give them clean, professionally prepared files they are increasingly awestruck (and then a little teary-eyed), because someone knew how to produce something they can print.
-Day after day these valiant warriors battle for the ongoing relevance of classic offset printing, against legions of amateur “designers” waving creations that in-house graphic staff must replicate in usable form.
-Phew!
-And try to tell a customer-artiste that they will need to either change their masterpiece, or pay for the time it will take to fix it.
-Hell hath no fury like the client whose artistic notion hath been scorned.
+Day after day these valiant warriors battle for the ongoing relevance of classic offset printing, against legions of amateur “designers” with creations that in-house production staff must replicate in usable form.
+Try to tell a customer-artiste that they will need to either change their masterpiece, or pay for the time it will take to fix it.
+Hell hath no fury like the customer whose artistic notion hath been scorned.